MichaelCurrin/dev-cheatsheets/cheatsheets/markdown/common-formatting.md

 ## Paragraph

 If there are two paragraph lines with no break between, Markdown will show them on online.
-Therefore you can either add white space between, use a `<br>` tag, or use a double white space at the end of the line (not pratical if your IDE trims whitespace).
+Therefore you can either add white space between, use a `<br>` tag, or use a double white space at the end of the line (not practical if your IDE trims whitespace).

 ```markdown
 Line 1